Adaptive Enhancement of Extreme Low-Light Images: Our Approach

-where $X$ as the output feature map of existing convolutional kernels in the base network and $w,b$ are weights and bias of the modulation layer's convolutional filter kernel (\cref{fig:module}).
-The network is then fine-tuned to fit the enhanced image with a final exposure level by learning the weights of the additional convolutional kernels.
+Our Raw-to-sRGB pipeline is formulated as a function $f: \mathcal{Y} \times \mathcal{R} \times \mathcal{R} \rightarrow \mathcal{Y}_{rgb}$, $y_{rgb} = f (y, \alpha_1, \alpha_2; \theta)$, where $\alpha_1$ is a scalar that sets the mean of the signal in~\cref{eq:heter1} to the desired level by multiplication of the raw data, $\alpha_2$ controls the enhancement level of the Raw-to-sRGB pipeline, $\theta$ represents the parameters of $f(\cdot)$ and $y_{rgb} \in \mathcal{Y}_{rgb}$ is the signal of the sRGB image.
+The function $f$ is realized by a deep network with modulation layers.
+To obtain $\theta$, we train our network in two steps.
+First, the base model is trained to fit the enhanced image with an initial intensity level, without any additional modifications to the existing architecture.
+Then we freeze the weights of the base model, and each modulation layer ($g$) is inserted after each existing convolutional kernel $g(w,b) \circ X$, where $X$ is the output feature map of existing convolutional kernels in the base network and $w,b$ are weights and bias of the modulation layer's convolutional filter kernel.
+The network is then fine-tuned to fit the enhanced image with a final intensity level by learning the weights of the additional convolutional kernels.
 Thus, in our formulation, $\theta$ includes the parameters of both the base network and the modulation layers.

-During runtime, the weights of filter $w$ and the bias $b$ in each modulation layer are set to:
+During runtime, assuming $w_1$ is the base convolution kernel, $w$ and $b$ are the weights of filter and bias in each modulation layer, the output of the modulation layer is:

-for the given scalar $0 \leq \alpha_2 \leq 1$ representing the enhancement parameter.
-Note that as the base network weights are fixed, by setting the filters in the modulation modules to identity and the biases to zero, the network output is the same as the trained base network.